aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 While the SCDM method allows to avoid the disentanglement procedure, and so the need to specify the frozen and outer window, it does not provide a recipe to set the smearing function parameters :math:`\mu` and :math:`\sigma`.
-In addition, the number of Wannier function remains to be set and a sensible value typically requires some chemical consideration, such as counting the number of atomic orbitals of a given orbital character (e.g. :math:`s`, :math:`p`, :math:`d`, :math:`sp^3`, ...).
+In addition, the number of Wannier functions remains to be set and a sensible value typically requires some chemical consideration, such as counting the number of atomic orbitals of a given orbital character (e.g. :math:`s`, :math:`p`, :math:`d`, :math:`sp^3`, ...).

 The ``Wannier90BandsWorkChain`` (distributed in the `aiida-wannier90-workflows package <https://github.com/aiidateam/aiida-wannier90-workflows>`_) is an AiiDA workchain that implements a protocol that deals with the choice of the number of Wannier functions and sets the parameters :math:`\mu` and :math:`\sigma` defining the smearing function.
-For a full explanation of protocol we refer to the article `Automated high-throughput wannierisation  <https://arxiv.org/abs/1909.00433>`_, while here we just outline the main features.
+For a full explanation of the protocol we refer to the article `Automated high-throughput wannierisation  <https://arxiv.org/abs/1909.00433>`_, while here we just outline the main features.